Introduction

 Features

-- Asynchronous actors with supervision and custom life cycle.
+• Asynchronous actors equipped with supervision and a customizable life cycle.

-- Appropriate for both low latency and high throughput tasks.
+• Suitable for tasks requiring both low latency and high throughput.

-crate). - Dumping: messages can be stored for further debugging.
+• Dumping: messages can be archived for subsequent debugging.

 Comparison aka "Why not X"?